-If your organization gets selected to receive grant funding, you should be thankful you were chosen and express that appropriately to the donor (right after you do your own little happy dance!).
+If your organization gets selected and a grant is awarded, you should be thankful you were chosen and express that appropriately to the donor (right after you do your own little happy dance!).

-Be sure you know what form(s) of acknowledgment the donor/foundation is amenable to before you start sending out press releases, articles in the paper, e-blasts, etc. Some donors are very intentional in asking for no recognition of their gifts.
+Be sure you know what form(s) of acknowledgment the donor/foundation is amenable to before you start sending out press releases, articles in the paper, e-blasts, etc. Some donors are very intentional in asking for no recognition when a grant is awarded.
 Make sure you respect these wishes.
 Other donors want all the recognition you can afford.
 Make every effort to know these things prior to being awarded funds so you can be on the ball when you are selected.

-First and foremost, you need to pick up the phone and call the donor to say thank-you.
+First and foremost after a grant is awarded, you need to pick up the phone and call the donor to say thank-you.

 You may speak to the program officer, the executive director or CEO, the owner of a company or a secretary.
 It may be that you speak to several people and thank them for their various roles in helping make this opportunity possible.
-As long as you say thank-you immediately, you are on the right track.
+As long as you say thank-you immediately after a grant is awarded, you are on the right track.

 Next, take out the stationary or note card and hand-write a thank you to the donor, company, or organization.
 Be original and show your gratitude in this correspondence.
 There is no need to write a book.
-Get that puppy in the mail ASAP!
+Get that puppy in the mail ASAP after a grant is awarded!

 Then proceed to recognize the organization in the manner in which they request, and the manner which is appropriate for the size of their gift.